Class Subspace :: sus :: boxed :: Box

 object is freed.

-is similar to std::unique_ptr
+Box is similar to std::unique_ptr with some differences,

 and should be preferred when those differences will benefit you: